conal/convolution-paper/notes.md

 *   2D parsing?

 ## Miscellaneous notes

+*   Summarize/review languages as sets, including singleton, union, concatenation, and star/closure.
+    Survey some representations for parsing, including a naive one as predicates (requiring nondeterministic splitting).
+    For regular languages specified in this vocabulary, the classic technique for efficient parsing is to generate a finite state machine.
+    Another technique is Brzozowski's "derivatives of regular expressions", extended much more recently to context-free languages.
+    Maybe revisit Brzozowski's technique; alternatively just mention, and compare in related work.
+    Calculate a generalized variant from a simple specification.
+    Key is a known but not widely used monadic structure, namely that of *free semimodules*.

 *   Once I have a restricted `Applicative` instance, I can make language itself be a monoid in a perfectly standard way, with `mempty = pure mempty` and `mappend = liftA2 mappend`.
     Likewise, temporal and (multidimensional) spatial convolution is simply `liftA2 (+)`, which is a standard definition for `(+)` on applicatives.